1 child dead, 7 injured after multi-vehicle crash near Weston

 Among the six transported by ground, one victim was a 7-year-old girl.

-FHP officials said Broward Sheriff’s Office deputies arrested two men that were allegedly attempting to flee the scene.
+FHP officials said Broward Sheriff’s Office deputies detained two men that allegedly attempted to flee the scene.

+“It’s a criminal investigation, we’re looking at all of the possibilities.
+Both drivers that caused the crash that we’re looking into fled on foot and were later apprehended by BSO K-9 units,” said Feola.
+“The two drivers that left the scene for unknown reasons, we will look into that, will be charged accordingly.
+We don’t know if it’s drag racing or not.
+Obviously, we’ll look into it to see if speed was a factor.”

-All westbound traffic was originally shut down, but one lane has since reopened.
+All westbound traffic was originally shut down, but the lanes have since reopened.

 FHP is currently investigating the cause of the crash.